airspot-dev/krules/doc/new-docs/README.md

 To run KRules, you need to have a working [Python](https://python.org) environment.
 We support versions from `Python 3.8.x`.

 You will also need `pip` to install all the required packages.

+### Preferred IDE

+To use KRules smoothly we advise to develop using PyCharm IDE: it is not a requirement, but if you plan to extend the framework functionality it is the choice we use internally, so we can help you best.